Dianab05/Jira-Project/README.md

 <h3> 1.7 Test Completion </h3>

-As the Exit criteria were met and satisfied as mentioned in the appropriate section, this feature is suggested to ‘Go Live’ by the Testing team
+As the Exit criteria were met and satisfied as mentioned in the appropriate section, this feature is suggested to ‘Go Live’ by the Testing team.

-**The traceability matrix** was generated and can be found here:
+**The traceability matrix** was generated and can be found [here](https://github.com/Dianab05/Jira-Project/blob/main/Forward%20Traceability_Matrix%20SDB.xlsx)

 ![Traceability Matrix](https://github.com/Dianab05/Jira-Project/assets/166596469/5b7859c6-a250-4820-9266-b9a36616aede)